csci1710/forge-documentation/forge-docs-book/src/testing-chapter/wheats.md

 ## Walking through Strategy 1

-Let's put Strategy 1 into action by  figuring out how to implement a predicate describing a directed tree.
+Let's put Strategy 1 into action by  figuring out how to implement a predicate describing a list.
 ```
-sig Node {edges: set Node}
+sig Node {
+    next: lone Node
+}

-pred isDirectedTree {
+pred isList {
    ...
 }
 ```